Why Do The Girls From One Piece All Look The Same?

 Lots of the One Piece women are written so well, that their designs fall short by comparison.

 And that’s where I get confused.
-The (pretty archetype) female characters are so diverse and different as far as their personalities and stories go, but once we hit the design phase, they all become cartoonishly “hot” (which is par for the course in anime) in…. the exact same way.
+The (pretty archetype) female characters are so diverse and different as far as their personalities and stories go, but once we hit the design phase, they all become cartoonishly “hot” (which is par for the course in anime) but… in the exact same way.

 The only female character I can think of who is considered cute/pretty, but in a non-Nami way is Perona.